akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 ![dispatcher-behaviour-on-bad-code.png](../images/dispatcher-behaviour-on-bad-code.png)

-In the above example we put the code under load by sending hundreds of messages to the blocking actor which causes threads of the default dispatcher to be blocked.
+In the above example we put the code under load by sending hundreds of messages to blocking actors which causes threads of the default dispatcher to be blocked.
 The fork join pool based dispatcher in Akka then attempts to compensate for this blocking by adding more threads to the pool (`default-akka.actor.default-dispatcher 18,19,20,...`).